 The purpose of the meeting was to explore collaboration between these industry giants and the Commission.

-2© Copyright 2024 by Nigeria Data Protection Commission
+© Copyright 2024 by Nigeria Data Protection Commission

-NDPC is a public institution that processes data in furtherance of public interest or the legitimate interest of the data subject.
+NDPC is a public institution that processes data in furtherance of our mandate as Nigeria’s Data Protection Authority.
+We rely on recognised lawful bases for data processing such as consent, legal obligation and contract.
 We process various categories of your data based on the type of engagement you have with us.
-Embedded applications or codes (which are in some cases called “cookies”) on our website may process your pattern of engagement with our website and thereby create automated responses and notifications that seem most likely to suit your interest.
-We accept your continued engagement with our website as your CONSENT to the processing of your personal data.
+Subject to your data subject rights, embedded applications or codes (which are in some cases called “cookies”) on our website may process your pattern of engagement with our website and thereby create automated responses and notifications that seem most likely to suit your interest.
+You can manage the cookies settings on our website.
 Click here TO READ OUR DATA PRIVACY POLICY.
 This notice applies to NDPC.
 Make sure you read privacy notices on every website that you visit.

 This will close in 0 seconds